huggingface/optimum/README.md

 )
 ```

+### Graph optimization

-As a final example, let's take a look at applying _graph optimizations_ techniques such as operator fusion and constant folding.
+Then let's take a look at applying _graph optimizations_ techniques such as operator fusion and constant folding.
 As before, we load a configuration object, but this time by setting the optimization level instead of the quantization approach:

 ```python
 from optimum.onnxruntime.configuration import OptimizationConfig